Our Learning Environment

 All our classrooms are bright and well maintained, providing a good working environment for everyone.
-We have a wide range of ICT facilities including computers, laptops, video cameras, digital cameras, interactive whiteboards and visualisers, ensuring access to up to date ICT equipment which enhances teaching and facilitates learning in both ICT and in all other areas of the curriculum.
+We have a wide range of ICT facilities including computers, laptops, ipads and interactive whiteboards, ensuring access to up to date ICT equipment which enhances teaching and facilitates learning in both ICT and in all other areas of the curriculum.

 We have a fully equipped gymnasium, and a hall with lighting and a stage for all our wonderful performances.
 We also benefit from a fully equipped Art room, ensuring that our children can access all aspects of art, including pottery without worrying about making a mess.

 We also have a library stocked with a variety of fiction and non-fiction books where the children can use the PC to scan out books for them to enjoy.